telerik/kendo-ui-core/docs/controls/editors/datepicker/how-to/submit-form-on-enter.md

 ---
-title: Submit Forms on ENTER
+title: Submit Forms on Enter
-page_title: Submit Forms on ENTER | Kendo UI DatePicker Widget
+page_title: Submit Forms on Enter | Kendo UI DatePicker Widget
 description: "Learn how to submit a form in the Kendo UI datePicker widget when users press `Enter`."
 slug: howto_submmit_forms_onenter_datepicker
 ---

-# Submit Forms on ENTER
+# Submit Forms on Enter

 The example below demonstrates how to submit a form when the `Enter` key is pressed by the user.